Pacey Witter: Season 3

-After Dawson realizes that Joey is unhappy, he reluctantly accepts her feelings and tells her to go after Pacey.
-After seeking assurance that their friendship will survive, Joey runs after a departing Pacey, leaving a distraught Dawson.
-She catches up to Pacey, telling him that she is in love with him and wants to go with him for the summer.
-Pacey and Joey then leave Capeside for the summer on his boat, the True Love.
+After realizing that Joey is unhappy, Dawson reluctantly accepts her feelings and encourages her to go after Pacey.
+After securing Joey's assurance that their friendship will survive, Dawson lets her go.
+Joey runs after Pacey as he is leaving, telling him that she is in love with him and wants to spend the summer with him.
+Pacey and Joey then leave Capeside together aboard his boat, the True Love.